mfey/units2/tutorial.md

     (== 12.0 (op/log10 (km 1) (nm 1))) ; true since 1km = 1000000000000 nm (twelve zeros)

-They still accept arity-one definitions over regular numbers to behave nicely in `with-unit-expts`; and intrepid users can read the source to learn about `*unit-warnings-are-errors*` and arity-one exponentiation with units.
+They still accept arity-one definitions over regular numbers to behave nicely in `with-unit-expts`.

 The `expt` function (borrowing the name of `pow` in the LISP language Scheme) is a `pow` for amounts with units: